 This seminar will explore professional and amateur sports from an economic perspective.
-Aside from recreational and entertainment appeal, the sporting world provides a wealth of applications to several fields in economics such as industrial organization (antitrust and franchising), public finance (stadium financing) and labor economics (labor market discrimination) among others.
-This course will give students an opportunity to apply theory covered in the core courses of the economics major to explain developments in the world of sports.
+Aside from recreational and entertainment appeal, the sporting world provides a wealth of applications to several fields in economics.
+For example, this course will cover topics in industrial organization (antitrust and franchising), public finance (stadium financing) and labor economics (labor market discrimination), among others.
+This will give students an opportunity to apply theory covered in the core courses of the economics major to explain developments in the world of sports.
 The course will consist of lectures, readings, class discussions and assessments including individual research papers and class presentations.
-This counts toward the seminar requirement for the major.
+This course counts as an Economics Department seminar.
 Prerequisite: ECON 201 and 205.
-Generally offered every year.